-Berti Vogts took over from Beckenbauer and West and East Germany united as a footballing nation into one German team for 1992 European Championship qualifying.
+Berti Vogts took over from Beckenbauer and West and East Germany united as a soccer nation for the 1992 European Championship qualifying.

 At the tournament, Germany made the final, but suffered a shock defeat to a Peter Schmeichel-inspired Denmark.
 Then, in 1994, they lost 2-1 to Bulgaria in the quarter-finals of the World Cup.

 Vogts led Germany to Euro 1996 glory as they beat hosts England in the semi-finals and the Czech Republic 2-1 in the final via a golden goal.